Otakar Slavík: Painting

 The change in Slavík's painting style coincides with the onset of normalization.
 The rational construction of the painting, coupled with colour reductionism, became too cramped for him, and the figure, which had been an abstract subject, became a real figure carrying all the weight of life.
 Colour should continue to play a major role - to be an independent carrier of meaning, space and figure.
 Slavík himself defines his work as an attempt at a new colourism rather than a "new figuration".

 The experience of the carrying capacity of the coloured sign, in conjunction with real subjects transcribed into colour, valorises the figure in a monumental, already purely corporeal way.
 In the paintings of the late 1960s, the joy of painting is fully developed (Lying, 1970, Onion, 1969).
 The patches of colour, and with them the figures, lose their contours (Reclining figure, 1970, 1972), sometimes disappearing completely (Blue Study, 1971, Sleeping, 1973).
 Slavík's painting in this period ranges widely from hints of architectural order (Interior II, 1973) to free abstraction (Fairy Tale, 1970–1971).

 In the first half of the 1970s, the dynamic element of swirling circles and subtle light vibrations appears first in drawings (1972) and later in paintings executed in contrasting vibrant colours of reds and yellows (Composition, 1975).
 Before the mid-1970s, the painter suffered a creative crisis and destroyed a number of paintings.

 The paintings of the second half of the 1970s already clearly demonstrate that Slavík makes use of colour as a self explanatory lyrical and expressive quality, to which he subordinates the composition of his paintings (Burning Snow, 1977, Bend Your Knees and Back, 1979, Hunched Man, 1979).

-After the signing of Charter 77, StB harassment and a heart attack, new works were created - monumental apocalyptic landscapes and landscape themes inspired by trips to Šumava (Unsuccessful Attempt to Cross the Border, 1977–1979, Sunset, 1978) and emotional parables of the human fate in the series of (Tightrope Walkers), which Jirous categorizes as "imbosh art", the painting of hunted game (The Last Attempt to Cross the Border, 1979, Tightrope Walker in the Air, 1980).
+After the signing of Charter 77, StB harassment and a heart attack, new works were created - monumental apocalyptic landscapes and landscape themes inspired by trips to Šumava (Unsuccessful Attempt to Cross the Border, 1977–1979, Sunset, 1978) and emotional parables of the human fate in the series of (Tightrope Walkers), which Jirous categorizes as "imbosh art", the painting of hunted game (Note: Imbosh - The foam that comes from a mouth of hunted deer) (The Last Attempt to Cross the Border, 1979, Tightrope Walker in the Air, 1980).

 Hunched Man in the Air (1979) depicts a hanged man.
 The titles of other works by Slavík from this period - The Tightrope Walker's Rest, The Tightrope Walker in the Air, The Tightrope Walker Before the Show, The Penultimate Rest - are images of camouflaged death, which the painter himself commented on as a violent and contrived evasive manoeuvre before an inevitable catastrophe.
 An illustration of the painter's state of mind is a picture painted shortly after his arrival in Austria, with muddy colours that stretch like smudges (Heimweh, 1980).
 The dark tones persist until 1981 (The Roaring Man).